droe/acefile/apidoc/index.rst

         Two-dimensional pixel value predictor over Huffman coding, resulting in a higher compression ratio for uncompressed picture data.

+    Blocks are of variable length.
+Mode switch instructions are encoded into each mode's Huffman symbol stream as a mode switch symbol followed by the target mode identifier and parameters.

 Solid archives use a single dictionary for the whole archive, while non-solid archives use a separate dictionary per archive member.
 The compression quality parameter ranging from 0 (none) to 5 (best) influences the amount of CPU cycles